 And that show of faith was rewarded in 2016-17 as the Reds secured a top-four Premier League finish and a place in the next season's Champions League qualifiers as a result.

 Liverpool's resurgence continued into the new campaign and their return to Europe's elite club competition was marked by an unforgettable run all the way to the final in Kiev.

-Heartbreak was inflicted by Real Madrid that night but another top-four placing in the league means Klopp's men are ready to go again at home and abroad throughout 2018-19.
+Heartbreak was inflicted by Real Madrid that night but another top-four placing meant Liverpool had the chance to exorcise those memories a year later.